-Key Audit Matter How our audit addressed the key audit matter Value of Goodwill Refer to Note B11 - Intangibles Goodwill of \$11.95m recognised from the acquisition of Prime Turbines LLC in 2020 and International Air Parts (IAP) acquired in 2006 has been considered as a key audit matter due to the carrying value of goodwill at year-end and the calculations regarding impairment.
-Conditions giving rise to our focus on this area included the significant level of judgement in respect of factors such as: budgeted future revenue and costs: discount rates; and the terminal growth rate Our procedures included, but were not limited to the following: Evaluation of management's goodwill impairment assessment process.
-Testing of internal controls, including the review of forecasts by management.
-Obtaining the Group's value in use models and agreeing amounts to the Group's FY22 budget.
-Testing key inputs to the value in use model including forecast revenue, costs, capital expenditure, discount rates and terminal growth rates.
+How our audit addressed the key audit matter

+Our procedures included, but were not limited to the following:

+- Evaluation of management's goodwill impairment assessment process. - Testing of internal controls, including the review of forecasts by management. - Obtaining the Group's value in use models and agreeing amounts to the Group's FY22 budget. - Testing key inputs to the value in use model including forecast revenue, costs, capital expenditure, discount rates and terminal growth rates.
 We challenged these inputs by corroborating the key market-based assumptions to external published industry growth rates and industry reports.
 For non-market-based assumptions, we corroborated those assumptions by comparing forecasts to historical costs incurred or margins on similar projects.
-We also assessed the inclusion of key ongoing revenue contracts by comparing the margins in the impairment model to historical contract margins.
-Assessment of the accuracy of previous forecasts included in the value in use model.
-We applied scepticism to current period forecasts in areas where previous forecasts were not achieved and/or where future uncertainty is greater, or volatility is expected.
-Performing sensitivity analysis on the Cash Generating Unit (CGU) in two main areas being the discount rate and the terminal growth rate assumptions.
+We also assessed the inclusion of key ongoing revenue contracts by comparing the margins in the impairment model to historical contract margins. - Assessment of the accuracy of previous forecasts as part of our evaluation of forecasts included in the value in use model.
+We applied scepticism to current period forecasts in areas where previous forecasts were not achieved and/or where future uncertainty is greater, or volatility is expected. - Performing sensitivity analysis on the Cash Generating Unit (CGU) in two main areas being the discount rate and the terminal growth rate assumptions.